UnitVectorY-Labs/uvy-labs-guide/docs/_bestpractices/customproperties.md

 - `maven-central` is used for Java applications published to Maven Central
 - `github-repository` is used when the distribution is intended to be throught he GitHub repository itself
 - `github-packages` is used when the artifact is published to GitHub Packages
+- `github-releases` is used when the artifact is published to a GitHub release